Last Modified: October 18, 2022

 We use Navigational Information to operate and improve the Website and the user experience.
 We may also use Navigational Information alone or in combination with Personal Information to provide you with personalized information about Propel.

 We post customer testimonials and comments on our Websites, which may contain Personal Information, such as Name, Job Title and Company.

 Security of your Personal Information

-We use a variety of security technologies and procedures to help protect your Personal Information from unauthorized access, use or disclosure.
-We secure the Personal Information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
+We use a variety of security technologies and procedures to help protect your Personal Information from unauthorised access, use or disclosure.
+We secure the Personal Information you provide on computer servers in a controlled, secure environment, protected from unauthorised access, use or disclosure.
 All Personal Information is protected using appropriate physical, technical and organizational measures.

 Social Media Features